HasanBakar/Typescript-concepts-note/MarkDwonFile/Module_1.md

     };
     ```
 - ### Spread Operator use with array example:
-Spread Operator is a special and powerful Operator <span style="color:orange">Which is used for copy array element one to another array</span>
+Spread Operator is a special and powerful Operator </br><span style="color:orange">Which is used for copy array element one to another array</span>
 ```typescript
 //spread operator with array